donivanjames/BNSv1-2/README.md

 - [x] Make game fullscreen
 - [x] Change sky and background color based on level
 - [ ] Allow player to jump slightly before touching the ground
-- [ ] Need to fix first jump 'no sound' bug

 ---

 **Current Tasks**
+- Move game to 1/3rd of screen height for mobile fix
 - Every frame we're querying ALL obstacles, could slow down system
 - A lot of Math.floor (~~) in script.js, might be able to condense it to 1 or two times
 - We're calling querySelectorAll twice every frame for obstacles (in update and getRects)